Prerequisites

 Parse the Webhook Payload

 The following snippet shows an example of each type of change event you could receive from Prove.
-Each notification will come as an array of event objects.
+Each notification comes as an array of event objects.

 Example Payload